tdspora/syngen/README.md

     random_seed: null                       # If specified, generates a reproducible result.
 Optional parameter

 CUSTOMER:                                   # Table name.
 Required parameter
-  source: "./files/customer.csv"            # Supported formats include local files in CSV, Avro formats.
+  source: "./files/customer.csv"            # The path to the original data.
+Supported formats include local files in CSV, Avro formats.
+Required parameter
+  destination: "./files/generated_data_customer.csv"# The path where the generated data should be stored.
+Supported formats include local files in CSV, Avro formats.
 Required parameter

   train_settings:                           # Settings for training process.
 Optional parameter
     epochs: 10                              # Number of epochs if different from the default in the command line options.
 Optional parameter